-Ensure You are Purchasing a Viable Business
+Ensure You are Purchasing a Viable Business to Secure your E-2 Immigration Visa

 Additionally, the business must meet all legal requirements for doing business within its jurisdiction.
 For example, if the business is located in Tampa, Florida, the business must meet all applicable laws and regulations required by the state of Florida.
 The business cannot be a marginal enterprise.
 A marginal enterprise must have the present or future capacity to generate enough income to provide a minimum living income for the investor and his or her family.

-Applying for Renewal of Your E-2 Visa
+Applying for Renewal of Your E-2 Immigration Visa

-After receiving an E-2 visa, an immigrant can stay for an initial two-year period.
+After receiving your visa, an immigrant can stay for an initial two-year period.
 Immigration officials can grant extensions of E-2 visas for up to two years.
 As long as the immigrant has the intention to depart the U.S. when the E-2 visa expires, he or she can continue to receive two-year extensions with no limit.

 Immigration officials do not apply the same level of scrutiny for E-2 applicants as they do to immigrants who are applying for a visa renewal.
 When immigrants apply for an E-2 visa, the immigrant can be in the process of investing capital into a qualifying business.
 However, by the time an immigrant applies for a renewal, immigration officials expect to see proof that the business is producing a profit.